BSC Physics 2026: Course, Subjects, Top Colleges, Fees & Career Scope

 What is BSc Physics?

-BSc Physics is a 3-year undergraduate course providing a comprehensive understanding of fundamental physics principles, including mechanics, electromagnetism, thermodynamics, quantum mechanics, and optics.
+BSc Physics is a 3-year undergraduate course providing a full understanding of fundamental physics principles, including mechanics, electromagnetism, thermodynamics, quantum mechanics, and optics.
 The curriculum prepares students for careers in research, teaching, and data science.
 Core subjects like classical mechanics, electromagnetism, and quantum mechanics form the foundation.
 Students can choose from various BSc Physics degree types, including Honors, General, and Integrated BS-MS. Specializations like astrophysics, focusing on celestial objects and phenomena, are also available.
 Graduates can find opportunities in research institutions like ISRO and DRDO, as well as in teaching and data science.

 | Parameter | Detail |